Safe Santiago Neighborhoods For Solo Female Travelers| 19 October, 2020

 4. Barrio Brasil

-Hundreds of international visitors come here on a daily basis to learn Spanish and drink local booze.
+Hundreds of international visitors come here on a daily basis to learn Spanish and drink local booze in a 30 oz tumbler.
 Barrio Brasil is a very lively neighborhood; largely because there is a university nearby, meaning that most residents are youthful Chileans from across the country.
 These young people are friendly, welcoming, and focused on bettering the reputation of their hood.
 Visiting here is your perfect chance to chat with the learned youths and understand their perspective on different international topics.
 The best graffiti art in the whole of Chile is also found here.

 5. Centro Cultural Palaceo La Moneda